James Bennet (journalist): The New York Times

 In March 2016, The New York Times announced Bennet's appointment as Editorial Page editor, effective May 2, 2016.
 Bennet immediately added op-ed columnist Bret Stephens to the Times' editorial page, whose first column cast doubt on the long term consequences of climate change, resulting in reports of subscription cancellations.

 In June 2017, the editorial page published a piece that linked political incitement to the Congressional baseball shooting as well as the 2011 mass shooting in Arizona that wounded then-Rep. Gabby Giffords.
 The piece cited SarahPAC's map of targeted electoral districts as targeting individual Democratic politicians.
-These parts of the piece were later removed, but in response, Sarah Palin (the founder of SarahPAC) filed a defamation lawsuit against The New York Times.
+These parts of the piece were later retracted, but in response, Sarah Palin (the founder of SarahPAC) filed a defamation lawsuit against The New York Times.
 Bennet was called to testify in response to Palin's lawsuit.
 Palin's suit was dismissed in 2017, only to be reinstated in 2019.
 On February 8, 2022, Bennet testified and took full responsibility for the errors published.
 A few days later, on February 15, 2022, a jury rejected Palin's libel suit against the Times.

 Cotton op-ed and resignation

-On June 3, 2020, amid nationwide protests and riots against racism and police brutality in the wake of the murder of George Floyd, The New York Times published an op-ed by Senator Tom Cotton, titled "Send in the Troops", in which Cotton called for the deployment of federal troops into major American cities if there was violent rioting.
-Many Times staffers publicly criticized the editorial board for publishing the op-ed, which critics said normalized dangerous rhetoric.
+On June 3, 2020, amid nationwide protests and riots against racism and police brutality in the wake of the murder of George Floyd, The New York Times published a number of op-eds about the protests.
+Some op-eds called for more protests, one called for the abolition of the police, and one by Republican Senator Tom Cotton of Arkansas, titled "Send in the Troops", called for the deployment of federal troops into major American cities if there was violent rioting.
+Bennet stated that the Times had invited Cotton to write an op-ed after he tweeted about using troops to stop rioting.
 Fellow editorial writer Michelle Goldberg called the piece "fascist."
 Dozens of Times reporters tweeted, "Running this puts Black @NYTimes staff in danger."
 Bennet initially defended the publication of the op-ed.

 On June 4, 2020, The New York Times published a story titled, "New York Times Says Senator’s Op-Ed Did Not Meet Standards."
-According to the story, Bennet told staff members that he had not read the essay before it was published.
-In a June 5 staff meeting, Bennet also admitted that the Times had "invite[d]" the op-ed.
+Bennet stated that the Times story on the op-ed falsely reported that Cotton's op-ed "called to send the military to suppress protests against police violence", as Cotton had distinguished between peaceful protestors and rioters and looters.
 The Times announced Bennet's resignation on June 7, 2020.